benjaminmanoli/Deep-Learning-Error-Post-Processing-Improves-Stochastic-Watershed-Models/README.md

 # Deep-Learning-Error-Post-Processing-Improves-Stochastic-Watershed-Models
-This is the code repository for stochastic watershed model.
+This is the code repository for the stochastic watershed model.